kstenschke/doShell/README.md

 ## Idea - What does (will) it do?

-doShell is a superset of shell script, providing commands geared towards cross-platform browser / UI and system automation.
+doShell is a superset of shell script, providing commands geared towards non-headless cross-platform browser and terminal automation.

 Some possible doShell usecases are End-to-End testing, infoSec reconnaisance and creation of productivity macros.